katabeta/lm-mit-momentum/README.md

 1. Unless otherwise specified, all instructions are to be entered into the terminal in your Ubuntu installation.
 2. Commands that start with `sudo` will require your user password.
 Using sudo invokes superuser security privileges and is akin to running an application as an administrator in Windows.
+3. There is a [playlist](https://youtube.com/playlist?list=PLvn3cENh89AszwCOFpApcvQNTHO7Ap-us) showing successful execution of these commands.

 <!-- TOC and section numbers automatically generated, do not manually edit -->
 - [1.
 Install Ubuntu 18.04 LTS or 20.04 LTS](#1-install-ubuntu-1804-lts-or-2004-lts)